Position Type: Staff Full-time

 - In-depth understanding of Institutional Methodology and institutional financial aid and packaging policies

 - Familiarity with the federal financial aid programs

 Physical Demands: Physical Demands/Work Type

 • Sedentary work: Exerting up to 10 pounds of force occasionally and/or negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects.
 Sedentary work involves sitting most of the time.
-Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.
+A job is considered sedentary if traversing is only required occasionally and all other criteria for sedentary work are met.

 • Talking: Expressing or exchanging ideas by means of the spoken word.
 Those activities in which they must convey detailed or important spoken instructions to other workers accurately, loudly, or quickly.